56 Notable alumni of

 -

-Sandra Louise Anderson, professionally known as Sondra Locke, was an American actress and director.
-She achieved recognition for her relationship with Clint Eastwood and the six hit films they made together.
+Sandra Louise Anderson, professionally known as Sondra Locke, was an American actress, director, and singer.

 -